IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 [Time Tracking Sample App Wiki](https://github.com/IntuitPartnerPlatform/SampleApp-TimeTracking_Invoicing-Java/wiki)

-## Cleaning up the database

-This app uses a file-based HSQL database that is stored in the _database_ folder in the root of the project.
-Deleting this folder will delete all data persisted in the database.
-The next time you start your app a clean database will be created with no data.

 ## Testing the code
 The two types of tests in the project (and how to run them) are listed below.